metalsmith/metalsmith.io/src/index.njk.md

 Of course plugins can get a lot more complicated too.
 That's what makes Metalsmith powerful; the plugins can do anything you want and the community has written a large amount of plugins already.

-<i><b>Note:</b> The order the plugins are invoked is the order they are in the build script or the metalsmith.json file for cli implementations.
-This is important for using a plugin that requires a plugins output to work.</i>
+Note: The order the plugins are invoked is the order they are in the build script or the metalsmith.json file for cli implementations.
+This is important for using a plugin that requires a plugins output to work.

-If you are still struggling with the concept we like to recommend you the [**`writemetadata()`**](https://github.com/Waxolunist/metalsmith-writemetadata) plugin.
-It is a metalsmith plugin that writes the **`{property: property value}`** pairs excerpted from the JavaScript objects representing the files to the filesystem as .json files.
+If you are still struggling with the concept we like to recommend you the [`writemetadata()`](https://github.com/Waxolunist/metalsmith-writemetadata) plugin.
+It is a metalsmith plugin that writes the `{property: property value}` pairs excerpted from the JavaScript objects representing the files to the filesystem as .json files.
 You can then view the .json files to find out how files are represented internally in Metalsmith.

 ```javascript
 Metalsmith(__dirname)